-From physical experiments, control wrenches $\bm{w}_a$ in \eqref{eq:em} generated by the propulsion system of the platform, system linear acceleration, and aerial vehicle attitude can be obtained from the low-level system in Fig.~\ref{fig:baseline}.
+Control wrenches $\bm{w}_a$ in \eqref{eq:em} generated by the propulsion system of the platform, system linear acceleration, and aerial vehicle attitude can be obtained from the experimental data\footnotemark[2].
 With \eqref{eq:fr_mr} and \eqref{eq:alpha}, the force-angle stability measure for the fully-actuated aerial vehicle during passive sliding is displayed in Fig.~\ref{fig:measure} along with the aerial vehicle attitude and linear acceleration in $\bm{x}_B$ and $\bm{y}_B$.
-The attitude and linear motion in $\bm{z}_B$ do not contribute to tip-over. \new{The yellow rectangles in the top plot of Fig.~\ref{fig:measure} indicate expected tip-overs based on the force-angle stability measure criterion, while the shaded area presents visually captured tip-over incidents from the experiment.
+The attitude and linear motion in $\bm{z}_B$ do not contribute to tip-over.
+The yellow rectangles in the top plot of Fig.~\ref{fig:measure} indicate expected tip-overs based on the force-angle stability measure criterion, while the shaded area presents visually captured tip-over incidents from the experiment.
 During the experiment, tip-overs were associated with evident changes in aerial vehicle orientation along $\bm{x}_B$ and $\bm{y}_B$, as shown in the middle plot of Fig.~\ref{fig:measure}.
-The force-angle stability measure effectively captures most of the tip-over incidents during the experiments, proving its reliability in assessing potential instances of robot tip-over instability.
-The uncertainties from the low-level system can affect the accuracy of the tip-over prediction, which makes the force-angle stability measure less robust to be used in real-time tip-over control, but an efficient tool to evaluate the likelihood of tip-over instability with the system setup.}